How do I reset the MariaDB root password on an Amazon EC2 instance that's running Amazon Linux 2?

 0

-How do I reset the MariaDB root password on an Amazon Elastic Compute Cloud (Amazon EC2) instance that's running Amazon Linux 2?
+I want to reset the MariaDB Server root password on an Amazon Elastic Compute Cloud (Amazon EC2) instance that's running Amazon Linux 2.

 Short description

-By default, MariaDB 5.5 on Amazon Linux 2 doesn't have a root password.
-If you create a root password for MariaDB and then lock yourself out of your database, you must reset the root password.
+By default, MariaDB Server on Amazon Linux 2 doesn't have a root password.
+If you create a root password for MariaDB and then lock yourself out of your database, then you must reset the root password.

 Resolution

-1. Verify that you have a recent snapshot of the volume where the MariaDB data directory resides.
+1. Create a snapshot of the volume where the MariaDB data directory resides.
 You can recreate the volume from this snapshot, if needed.

 sudo systemctl stop mariadb